Conversation

 • Would you like to try a different angle?

-3. Expressing Impressions of a Photo: It looks great!
+3. Expressing Impressions of a Photo

 When looking at a photo and wanting to say “It looks nice!” or “Well taken!”, a common phrase is “It looks great!”